-So, before getting a Westie, you need to make sure that you can put in the needed time for your pup.
+So, before getting a Westie, you need to ensure that you can put in the time required for your pup.

 Once they understand that this creature, be it another dog, a cat, or else, is family, Westies will let loose and share the space in good spirits.

-However, you need to beware if you have a bunny, hamster, or any other rodent since Westies believe them to be prey and will not let them be!
+However, you need to beware if you have a bunny, hamster, or other rodents since Westies believe they are the prey and will not let them be!

 Westies have a history of dealing with many health problems that need special attention.